On packing dijoins in digraphs and weighted digraphs: An elementary proof of

 \begin{RE} Let $D=(V,A)$ be a digraph that is connected as an undirected graph.
 Let $\delta^+(U),\delta^+(W)$ be dicuts such that $\delta^+(U)=\delta^+(W)$.
 Then $U=W$. \end{RE} \begin{proof} Since $\delta^+(U)=\delta^+(W)$ and $\delta^-(U)=\delta^-(W)=\emptyset$, we have $\delta(U)=\delta(W)$, so $\delta(U\tr W)=\delta(U)\tr \delta(W)=\emptyset$.
 Since $D$ is a connected graph, either $U\tr W=\emptyset$ or $U\tr W=V$.
 However, the latter cannot occur as it would imply that $U,W$ are complementary, which is not possible as both $\delta^+(U),\delta^+(W)$ are nonempty dicuts.
 Thus, $U\tr W=\emptyset$, so that $U=W$, as required. \end{proof}

 \begin{DE} Given a digraph $D=(V,A)$ connected as an undirected graph, a dicut $\delta^+(U)$ is \emph{trivial} if $|U|=1,|V|-1$, and is \emph{non-trivial} otherwise. \end{DE}

-\begin{proof}[Alternative proof of \Cref{rho=2-sink-reg}] After replacing every arc $a$ of nonzero weight with $w_a$ arcs of weight $1$ with the same head and tail, if necessary, we may assume that $w\in \{0,1\}^A$.
+We are now ready to prove \Cref{rho=2-sink-reg}, whose statement we repeat for convenience: \begin{quote} \emph{Let $(D=(V,A),w)$ be a sink-regular weighted $(\tau,\tau+1)$-bipartite digraph such that $\rho(\tau,D,w)\leq 2$.
+Then there exists a $w$-weighted packing of dijoins of size $\tau$.} \end{quote} \begin{proof}[Alternative proof of \Cref{rho=2-sink-reg}] After replacing every arc $a$ of nonzero weight with $w_a$ arcs of weight $1$ with the same head and tail, if necessary, we may assume that $w\in \{0,1\}^A$.
 Let $A_i:=\{a\in A:w_a=i\}$ for $i=0,1$.
-We proceed by induction on the number $n\geq 0$ of non-trivial minimum weight dicuts.
+We proceed by induction on the number $n\geq 0$ of non-trivial minimum weight dicuts (of weight $\tau$).

 \paragraph{Induction step} We postpone the base case $n=0$ to later.
 For now, let us first prove the induction step.
 Assume that $n\geq 1$.
 Let $\delta^+(U)$ be a minimum weight dicut that is non-trivial.
 Let $(D_1,w_1)$ be obtained from $(D,w)$ by replacing $V-U$ with a single vertex $u_1$, where all the arcs of $D$ with both ends in $V-U$ are removed, all the arcs with exactly one end in $V-U$ are now attached to $u_1$ and have the same weight, and all the other arcs remain intact with the same weight.
 Similarly, let $(D_2,w_2)$ be obtained from $(D,w)$ by replacing $U$ with a single vertex $u_2$, where all the arcs of $D$ with both ends in $U$ are removed, all the arcs with exactly one end in $U$ are now attached to $u_2$ and have the same weight, and all the other arcs remain intact with the same weight.
 Note that the weight-$1$ arcs of $(D_i,w_i),i=1,2$ share the weight-$1$ arcs in $\delta^+(U)$; let us label $\delta_D^+(U)\cap A_1=\{a_1,\ldots,a_\tau\}$.